cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 ``dsr`` in order to let Cilium's BPF NodePort implementation operate in DSR mode.
 In this mode, the backends reply directly to the external client without taking the extra hop, meaning, backends reply by using the service IP/port as a source.

-Another advantage is that while in the SNAT mode a client's source IP address is not preserved, in the DSR mode it is.
+Another advantage in DSR mode is that the client's source IP is preserved, so policy can match on it at the backend node.
+In the SNAT mode this is not possible.
 Given a specific backend can be used by multiple services, the backends need to be made aware of the service IP/port which they need to reply with.
 Therefore, Cilium encodes this information as an IPv4 option or IPv6 extension header at the cost of advertising a lower MTU.
 For TCP services, Cilium only encodes the service IP/port for the SYN packet.

 Above helm example configuration in a kube-proxy-free environment with DSR enabled would look as follows: